Laminational models for some spaces of polynomials of any degree: Accordions of invariant geodesic laminations

-Simple examples show that statements analogous to the Central Strip Lemma already fail in the cubic case.
+Examples indicate that statements analogous to the Central Strip Lemma fail in the cubic case.
 Indeed, Figure~\ref{f:ex-intro} shows a leaf $M=\ol{\frac{342}{728}\frac{579}{728}}$ of period $6$ under $\si_3$ and its $\si_3$-orbit together with the leaf $M'$ (which has the same image as $M$ forming together with $M$ a narrower ``critical strip'' $S_n$) and the leaf $N'$ (which has the same image as $N=(\si_3)^4(M)$ forming together with $N$ a wider ``critical strip'' $S_w$).
-Observe that $\si_3(M)\subset S_w$ which shows that Lemma~\ref{l:2.5.1} does not hold in the cubic case (orbits of periodic leaves may contain ``critical strips'' containing some elements of these orbits of leaves).
-This apparently makes a direct extension of the arguments from the previous paragraph impossible leaving the issue of whether and how minors of cubic geolaminations can be linked unresolved.
+Observe that $\si_3(M)\subset S_w$, which shows that the Central Strip Lemma does not hold in the cubic case (orbits of periodic leaves may give rise to ``critical strips'' containing some elements of these orbits of leaves).
+This apparently makes a direct extension of the arguments from the previous paragraph impossible leaving the issue of whether and how minors of cubic invariant geodesic laminations can be linked unresolved.

-Another consequence of the failure of the Central Strip Lemma in the cubic case is the failure of the No Wandering Triangle Theorem (a counterexample was given in \cite{bo08}).
+Another consequence of the failure of the Central Strip Lemma in the cubic case is the failure of the No Wandering Triangle Theorem (a counterexample was given in \cite{bo08}; in fact, it was shown in \cite{bco12, bco13} that there exists a large set of dendritic invariant geodesic laminations with wandering triangles).
 Properties of wandering polygons were studied in \cite{kiw02, bl02, chi07}.